Huythanh0x/linked-blog-starter-md/Plan English.md

 	- Write my notes of learning daily
 	- Also practice writing skill
 - [[Medium.com]] and [[Kindle]]: to practice Reading skill and also support my career as developer
+- TODO// I'm thinking of vocab review and vocab learning.
+But skip for now as all above are already overwhelmed